 - Basic Mediation Training - Optional (20 hours or 2.5 days): Facilitated by Kent State University Mediation Trainer, students learn skills to mediate student-student conflict

 Student Participants: We are currently recruiting participants on each campus for fall semester 2013.
 We will be recruiting on all 4 campuses including Westshore for participants for spring 2014 semester, starting in December 2013.
 The commitment includes participating in dialogue groups each week for approximately one and a half hours per week.
 These students may be nominated by faculty or current student leaders.
 We will recruit students representing the diversity on each of the four main campuses (Metro, East, West, and Westshore) to be participants.
 A link to an application will be posted.
 Please check back frequently.

 For a glossary of terms used in Sustained Dialogue, please download the document HERE.

 Questions?
-Please contact Tyler Olson, Global Issues Resource Center at 216-987-2582 or by email: Tyler.Olson@tri-c.edu.
+Please contact Tyler Olson, Global Issues Resource Collaborative at 216-987-2582 or by email: Tyler.Olson@tri-c.edu.